CodeYourFuture/syllabus-archive/node-db/week-18/lesson.md

 - write down the list of customer ids on paper (e.g. 3, 5, 7)
 - select * from customers where id = in (3, 5, 7)

 However, that's stupid.
-We want the computer to figure that out.
+We want the computer to figure out 3, 5, 7 by itself.

 That's where a database "join" comes in handy.
 In real life, if you work with databases, you will be using this thing *all* of the time.

 Now, we have data that spans two tables - we have reservations with a "customer_id" column that refers to the id column in the "customers" table.

 ```
-SELECT reservations.date_started, customers.firstname, customers.surname
+select reservations.date_started, customers.firstname, customers.surname
-from reservations join customers on reservations.customer_id = customer.id
+from reservations JOIN customers ON reservations.customer_id = customer.id
-where reservation.date_started = '01/01/2018';
+WHERE reservation.date_started = '01/01/2018';
 ```

+Note that:

+- Because we are selecting columns from two tables and need to distinguish them, we use "table.column" syntax.
+- We explicitly link reservations.customer_id and customer.id *even if they have a foreign key relationship*.
+- reservations.customer_id and customer.id don't actually *have* to have a foreign key relationship, but they should.